ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 ### Unnecessary arguments and tangled dependencies

-What sometimes happens is that there is unnecessary arguments and tangled dependencies that can make the code harder to understand and, indeed, be a source of errors.
+What sometimes happens is that there are unnecessary arguments and tangled dependencies that can make the code harder to understand and, indeed, be a source of errors.